Blind Ptychography: Uniqueness and Ambiguities: Introduction

-For the unknown mask, we need a slight prior information called the mask phase constraint (MPC): \begin{quote}\em Suppose that $\mu^0(\bn)$ are independently and continuously distributed nonvanishing random variables and that the mask estimate $\nu^0$ satisfies $\Re(\bar \nu^0\odot \mu^0)>0$ at every pixel (where $\odot$ denotes the component-wise product and the bar denotes the complex conjugate). \end{quote}
+For the unknown mask, we need some prior information called the {\em mask phase constraint} (MPC): \begin{quote}\em The mask estimate $\nu^0$ has the property $\Re(\bar \nu^0\odot \mu^0)>0$ at every pixel (where $\odot$ denotes the component-wise product and the bar denotes the complex conjugate). \end{quote} { See Figure \ref{fig:MPC}.
+MPC can be relaxed as $|\arg[\nu^0(\bn)/\mu^0(\bn)]|<\pi/2$ for {\em sufficiently large percentage} of $\bn$.
+For simplicity of presentation, however, we shall work with the technically simplifying version as above.